-Place the conditioned, complete helmet on the rigidly mounted test headform and fasten the chin strap to the loading device, as shown in Figure 6.
+Place the conditioned, complete helmet on the rigidly mounted test headform and faster, the chin strap to the loading device, as shown in figure 6.
 Adjust the helmet on the headform so that the points of attachment of the chin strap to the helmet will be subjected to the same test as the chin strap.
-Support the helmet so that it will not move during the application of the test loads.
+Support the helmet so that it will not move during application of the test loads.
+Statically load the retention system with 225 newtons (50 pounds force) for at least 30 seconds and theno measure the maximum distance between the chin strap and the apex of the helmet.
+Do not remove the load.